mounty1/spring-sample/README.md

 - put your solution on GitHub (personal account)
 - write unit tests
 - use a database to store the state

+## Notes on this implementation
+- Fairly simple unit testing only.
+In order to allow automatic testing with curl, the property setting application.uniqueness=IPaddress allows multiple connections from one machine.
+This is in violation of the specification, so should only be used for testing.
+- No database.
+- No validation/sanitisation of input.

 ## Installation and running on Gentoo Linux
 - sudo emerge -q1 maven-bin